All of Our Prettiest Paper Snowflake Ideas (and the Templates You Need to Make Them at Home)

 You can choose to make a flurry of snowflakes to adorn your doors, windows, and walls, or you could combine your love for delicate snowflakes with other seasonal decorations in your home, including wreaths and gift wrapping.
 While our template doesn't include instructions for special patterns, you can be creative with your experiments and try more intricate designs as you progress.
 From simple paper snowflakes that kids can create themselves to elaborate decorations, these snowflake ideas are all a bit different—master them all this holiday season.

 Selecting a few different hues of card stock ensures a beautifully diverse wall of alluring snowflakes.
 This pattern is made for all ages; kids can happily occupy themselves by cutting snowflakes out of the dozens.
 With the help of this template, you'll be able to watch your family's own gentle blizzard materialize.

 Paper snowflakes aren't quite as delicate as the real things are, but they make a fine filigree with which to adorn your holiday gifts, nonetheless.
 Thread ribbons through gaps in the snowflakes and tie around presents; glue flakes to plain wrapping paper, then cover with translucent tissue; or tie one on as a card.

-This tree twinkles with a dusting of paper snowflakes; each is ironed flat to smooth out the folds, and hangs by a paper clip bent open to form an S. The beauty of paper snowflakes is that, even with slight imperfections, when they are massed together, they still elicit "oohs" and "ahhs."
+This tree twinkles with a dusting of paper snowflakes.
+Help kids iron their cut-out designs flat to smooth out the folds.
+Just hang with a paper clip bent open to form an S. The beauty of paper snowflakes is that, even with slight imperfections, when they are massed together, they're breathtaking to behold.